adarshraj99/SQL/SQL_Indexing&Clustring.md

 Here, in 3 steps only SQL server found the needed data because of **data clustring** and tree structure.
 First with clustered data on number ranges in imtermediate rows ,then with EmployeeID in the Data Pages.
 In real code term: Create table ,then create columns ,create column datas:
 ![image](https://github.com/adarshraj99/MySQL/assets/122180050/005cf57e-4a75-4dc9-b62f-8ba2dbe957ac)
+If need to find any table data by a non Primary Key.
+SQL need to iterate over lots of data one by one and may timeout.
+Number of rows read can be read by 'Clustered Index scan' in SQL server managememt studio tool.